shanujaiswal/Practice_Project/Python/1) Python Notes.md

 --> st = {1, 2, 3, 4, 5} # Set
 --> rng = range(10) # Range
 --> byt = b"Hello" # Bytes
+==> Get the Type
+--> Get the data type of a variable with the type() function

+--> correct syntax to add the value to 3 variables in one statement x = y = z = "Hello World"
+--> correct syntax to assign values to multiple variables in one line x,y,z = "Orange", "Banana", "Cherry"

+# Global Variable

 # Rules for identifier (any name )

 --> A name used to identify a variable, function, class, module, or other object

-1. It can be combination of uppercase and lowercase letters,digits or an underscore(-), ex:- myVariable , variable_1, variable_for_print all aare valid python identifier
+1. It can be combination of uppercase and lowercase letters,digits or an underscore(\_), ex:- myVariable , variable_1, variable_for_print all aare valid python identifier
 2. An identifier can not start with digit .So while variable1 is valid 1Variable is not valid
 3. An identifier can not start with symbols like !,@,#,%,$ ,etc in our identifier